michalporeba/callouts/README.md

-# Callouts
+# Callouts - a minimalist dispatch system

-A minimalist dispatch system for python module lose coupling.
+A python module implementing lose, class-based coupling.

 Imagine we had an application that checks weather for one place, but using multiple service.
 The functionality to get weather for a specific service could be implemented in individual modules.